 See What I Have Done

 Historical fiction and true crime fanatics should be all over Sarah Schmidt’s debut novel, which offers a unique take on the Lizzie Borden case.
 Borden was accused of killing her parents with an axe in 1892.
 Though she was eventually acquitted, time seems to have convicted her in retrospect (think of it as the 19th-century O.J.
 Simpson trial).
-Schmidt also blends in the narratives of Lizzie’s sister, maid, and a stranger to present a multifaceted retelling of America’s one of most infamous crimes.
+Schmidt also blends in the narratives of Lizzie’s sister, maid, and a stranger to present a multifaceted retelling of one of America’s most infamous crimes.

 The Perfect Nanny